 16. Focus on the user experience

 Healthcare consumers are now expecting personalized communication and higher quality of care from their clinicians.
-The healthcare industry can borrow from the retail’s marketing tactics to succeed in a consumer-driven market.
+The healthcare industry can borrow from retail marketing tactics to succeed in a consumer-driven market.
 For example, marketers should make sure their website is optimized for mobile users – studies have shown 79 percent of users will search for another site if the one they land on doesn’t meet expectations.

 Health systems should also strive to provide holistic experiences for consumers and patients.
 All customer touch points, including the website, emails, requesting an appointment, and online patient tools, should be optimized and designed to offer a similar experience for users.